zonemaster/zonemaster/docs/public/specifications/test-zones/Address-TP/address01.md

 DOCUMENTATION_ADDR       | Address part of range used for documentation purposes.
 NOT_GLOBALLY_REACHABLE   | Address part of any other range listed as not globally reachable

+Designations are based on the address block ranges from the [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses] registries.

 ### GOOD-1
 The "happy path".
 Everything is fine.